curiousgrids/first-timers/README.md

 ## Git installation

-Install Git from this link:- <https://git-scm.com/downloads>
+Install Git from this link:- <a href="https://git-scm.com/downloads" target="_blank">https://git-scm.com/downloads</a>

 To check the Git version